elizavetasemenova/prob-epi/10a_glms.md

 \log(\mu) =\eta
 $$

-In this case, the link function is, for example, the log function, in order to transform the values of the predictor function η, usually in the continuous real space, to the strictly positive or equal to zero range of values of the mean of the Poisson model.
+In this case, the link function is, for example, the log function, in order to transform the values of the predictor function $\eta$, usually in the continuous real space, to the strictly positive or equal to zero range of values of the mean of the Poisson model.

 ## Binomial model